-Untitled by Norberto Lobo and João Lobo is a carte blanche invitation resulting from Lobo's enthusiasm for Andean guitar folk music, and Rinconada y Cerro Lunar's landscape.
+Untitled by Norberto Lobo and João Lobo is a carte blanche invitation resulting from Lobo's enthusiasm for Andean guitar folk music, and comprises a melodic drone approach to La and I accept.
+Let's suppose I go to the hotel.
+Rinconada y Cerro Lunar's landscape.
 Both sides of the record are studies to, and variations on, drafts, dreamed dialogues, and free approaches to La Rinconada's reality.

-Y ARRIBA QUEMANDO EL SOL Mount Ananea (5853) Vinvl Edition.
+Y ARRIBA QUEMANDO EL SOL Mount Ananea (5853) Vinyl Edition.
 Side A